Elliott-Tay/EEP-Parking-System/README.md

 To debug issues, see if there is an issue with the backend or server error when you are doing things.
 If so, it is most likely you also encrypted the frontend and backend urls and you need to write the backend and frontend in plaintext and not in an encrypted format as somehow it cannot read encrypted frontend and backend urls.

 If there are any issues, you can slowly debug it by console logging to see where the issue lies.

+## Anticapted future improvements

+We are anticipating adding logging system and redis caching with various caching strategies to improve the performance of the system.
+This would also help us to quickly debug issues if anything arises and to alert us of issues that we might not have anticipated naturally, potentially because of edge cases that we might have missed.